MileHacker Logo

 Location & Features

 Lindos sits on the southeastern coast of Rhodes, the largest island in the Dodecanese group, which stretches across the southeastern Aegean Sea.
-The village itself is built into a natural amphitheater, facing the sea, and is dominated by a towering rocky promontory.
+The village itself is built into a natural amphitheater, facing the sea, and is controlled by a towering rocky promontory.

 Bays & Landscape